-Students who lose F-1 status under certain circumstances may be required to apply to USCIS for reinstatement or may be required to leave the U.S. For these reasons, always be sure to consult with the International Affairs office any time you have questions or concerns about your status.
+Students who lose F-1 status may be required to apply to USCIS for reinstatement or may be required to leave the U.S. For these reasons, always be sure to consult with the Office of International Education any time you have questions or concerns about your status.

 Keep your passport and I-20 valid at all times.
 Do not let them expire.